davetang/research_parasite/README.md

 > research productivity planned by the data gatherers, or even use the data to
 > try to disprove what the original investigators had posited.

 In the interests of science, we should never ever reuse data or heaven forbid, try to disprove each other.
 This repository contains notes on how research parasites may download your data.
-To protect yourself as a "front-line researcher" you should never deposit your data to any of the following resources (or publish your research, for that matter) or risk being proven wrong by someone who re-analysed your data with more appropriate and/or updated methodology or worse yet, have your data contribute to your field of research.
+To protect yourself as a "front-line researcher" you should never deposit your data to any of the following resources (or publish your research, for that matter) or risk being proven wrong by someone who re-analysed your data with more appropriate and/or updated methodology or worse yet, risk having your data contribute to your field of research.

 ## Conda